 Dr Chee also introduced LASER ear surgery for Otosclerosis to Singapore which is currently performed only at the National University Hospital.
 He has performed more than 70 stapes surgeries.
 Of these, the LASER was used in 50 cases.

 Apart from his clinical duties, Dr Chee was very involved in medical education.
 He was appointed a coordinator of the undergraduate medical student programme for ENT department, National University of Singapore (NUS) from 2000 to 2005.
 He introduced the Singapore Society of Otorhinolaryngology (ENT) book prize for 4th-year medical students which determines the best medical student for ENT that academic year.
 In addition, Dr Chee was also a presenter for the ENT training programme which involves the education of ENT surgeons-in-training.
 This includes giving tutorials, lectures and guiding trainees through a complex and difficult surgery.

 Dr Chee was co-chairman of the NUH-TTSH Otology/Neurotology board from 2000 to 2005.
 This board meets once a month to discuss and propose management of difficult and complex external, middle and inner ear conditions from TTSH, AH, CGH and NUH.
 This forum serves as an important platform for patients to receive consensus from a panel of ear specialists on the best treatment options for their ear condition.

 He was also course director of the 1st NUH-NUS temporal bone dissection course held in January 2005.
-This course attracted participants from neighboring ASEAN countries and was held in conjunction with the 1st NUH-NUS otolaryngology, head & neck conference.
+This course attracted participants from neighbouring ASEAN countries and was held in conjunction with the 1st NUH-NUS otolaryngology, head & neck conference.

 Apart from his training and expertise in Otologic and Skull Base Disorders, his other clinical interests include: